thangduong3010/jobber/README.md

 `flask initdb`

+4. batch insert into database

+`flask batch`

-4. now you can run flaskr:
+5. now you can run flaskr:

 `flask run`